 You might also like this: Gardening in June | What to do?

-What they have discovered is interesting; when earthworms burrow tunnels, or roots grow, they make a specific noise that shows a meaningful connection back to root and worm activities.
+They have discovered that when earthworms burrow tunnels or roots grow, they make a specific noise that shows a meaningful connection back to root and worm activities.

-As they didn’t know that so far, -if that happened in the day or in the night, or under some circumstances like the humid condition of the soil -, this new method lets them discover the hidden underground life without digging it.
+As they didn’t know that so far -if that happened during the day or at night, or under some circumstances like the humid condition of the soil -this new method lets them discover the hidden underground life without digging it.

 For the first time in history, those acoustic sensors made it possible to observe biological activity in the soil, as the research proved to us.